Roman Atwood: Plastic Ball Prank

 In this video, Atwood fills his house with plastic balls 2.5 ft high, turning it into a massive ball pit.
-This video was uploaded on January 18, 2015, and currently has almost 86 million views.
+This video was uploaded on January 18, 2015, and as of May 2026, has around 92 million views.
 This video was noticed by Nissan, who gave him a 2015 Nissan GTR in exchange to use his video in the "WithDad" campaign during their half-time advert at Super Bowl XLIX.
 This was awarded the best "Brand Campaign" for the 5th Streamy Awards.

 Anniversary Prank

-His video "Anniversary Prank Backfires!!" was posted on November 20, 2013, and currently has over 94 million views.
+His video "Anniversary Prank Backfires!!" was posted on November 20, 2013, and as of May 2026, has around 94 million views.
 It features Atwood pranking Smith on their five-year dating anniversary by confessing that he has cheated on her.
 The prank backfires when she sees the camera beforehand and pranks him back by pretending that she has cheated on him too.
 She only reveals her own prank after a few seconds of Atwood reacting badly to the news.
-At the end of the video, Smith says "I thought you were going to propose".

 Killing My Kid Prank

-A prank titled "Killing My Own Kid PRANK!!", posted on November 30, 2014, and currently has over 50 million views.
+A prank titled "Killing My Own Kid PRANK!!", posted on November 30, 2014, and as of May 2026, has around 58 million views.
 The video shows Atwood pranking Smith by throwing a mannequin in a Spider-Man costume, pretending it was their son Kane.
-When Smith runs to the mannequin, she quickly pulls off its mask, realizing it was not Kane, and in fact the mannequin.
-At this point, she breaks down into tears as Atwood enters the room snickering at her.
-She then storms off, but returns when Atwood asks her "Are you really that mad?"
-She then starts shouting at him and tells him he's "sleeping on the couch".
+When Smith runs to the mannequin, she quickly pulls off its mask, realizing it was not Kane, and in fact a mannequin.
 The prank was referenced during Atwood and Smith's appearance on the reality TV series Tanked, where Smith revealed that Atwood did in fact sleep on the couch that night.